The Vermont Statutes Online

 Except when changed, enlarged, or modified by the provisions of this charter, or by any legal regulation or ordinance of the City of South Burlington, all provisions of the statutes of this State relating to municipalities shall apply provisions to the City of South Burlington.
 Prior acts or enactments of the Town of South Burlington shall not be affected by this charter, except as otherwise provided herein.
 Except when changed, enlarged, or modified by the provisions of this charter, all provisions of the statutes of this State relating to schools or school districts shall apply to the South Burlington School District.
 (Amended 1997, No. M-15 (Adj.
 Sess.), § 2.)

-The general grant of ordinance-promulgating authority in section 103 shall include the authority:
+The general grant of ordinance-promulgating authority in section 103 of this charter shall include the authority:

-(2) to adopt and enforce ordinances establishing systems or regulations for signs and billboards including provisions for the termination of nonconforming signs and billboards through a schedule for removal which takes into consideration the interests of nonconforming sign and billboard owners in amortizing their investments, but such ordinances shall not permit the violation of the laws of this State or any City zoning ordinance or regulation;
+(2) to adopt and enforce ordinances establishing systems or regulations for signs and billboards, including provisions for the termination of nonconforming signs and billboards through a schedule for removal that takes into consideration the interests of nonconforming sign and billboard owners in amortizing their investments, but such ordinances shall not permit the violation of the laws of this State or any City zoning ordinance or regulation;

 (4) to adopt and enforce ordinances relating to regulation, licensing, or prohibition of the storage and accumulation of garbage, ashes, rubbish, refuse, and waste materials; regulation of the removal and disposal of such materials; licensing for revenue and regulation or prohibition of the collection, removal, and disposal of such materials by persons; collection, removal of such materials by the City either by contract or by a City officer or department now existing or created for that purpose; establishment of service rates to be paid the City for such services;